Ashleigh Cottage in Warkworth

 There is no private parking or parking outside the cottage, but you can load/unload your car directly outside the front door and then park close by.

-2 double rooms with 1 king size bed (5ft) and 1 double bed (4ft 6).
-1 twin bedroom with 3ft wide single beds, and 1 single room with 3ft wide single bed.
+Two double rooms with 1 king size bed (5ft wide) and 1 double bed (4ft 6in wide).
+One twin bedroom with 3ft wide single beds, and one single room with 3ft wide single bed.

 Hypo-allergenic anti-allergy bedding and pillows are provided on each bed.
 There is no feather bedding available.